minerva-ml/steppy/README.md

 #### Solution
 Steppy address both problems by introducing two simple abstractions: `Step` and `Tranformer`.
 We consider it minimal interface for building machine learning pipelines.
-1. `Step` is a wrapper over the transformer and handles multiple aspects of the execution of the pipeline, such as saving intermediate results (if needed), checkpoiting the model during training and much more.
+1. `Step` is a wrapper over the transformer and handles multiple aspects of the execution of the pipeline, such as saving intermediate results (if needed), checkpointing the model during training and much more.
 1. `Tranformer` in turn, is purely computational, data scientist-defined piece that takes an input data and produces some output data.
-Typical Transformers are neural netowrk, machine learning algorithms and pre- or post-processing routines.
+Typical Transformers are neural network, machine learning algorithms and pre- or post-processing routines.

 # Start using steppy
 ### Installation